nprksh/landslide-mapping-with-cnn/README.md

 A typical machine learning workflow involves creating a small inventory manually to train a supervised model, which is further used to map landslides in the surrounding areas of interest.
 This saves a lot of time and effort, however, it is still not suitable for a fully automated rapid mapping scenario as human intervention is required for creating the initial training inventory.

-This repository has a generalized deep-learning model which can be used to map landslides triggred by large earthquakes or extreme rainfall events.
+This repository shares a generalized deep-learning model which can be used to map landslides triggred by large earthquakes or extreme rainfall events.
 It can be used on medium resolution EO data (resolution: 5 - 10 meters, like Sentinel-2, Rapid-Eye, etc).
 It can be used directly without training for a specific event / georgaphic location.

 -----------------------------------------------------